xd2287/transformers/docs/source/en/model_doc/wavlm.md

 This model was contributed by [patrickvonplaten](https://huggingface.co/patrickvonplaten).
 The Authors' code can be found [here](https://github.com/microsoft/unilm/tree/master/wavlm).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [wavlm](https://huggingface.co/models?other=wavlm)

 ## Documentation resources

 - [Audio classification task guide](../tasks/audio_classification)